 What are The Ten Essential Systems?

-Formerly known as the ten essentials, there are now ten essential systems to cover your basic needs.
+Formerly known as The Ten Essentials, there are now Ten Essential Systems to cover your basic needs.
 While I’ve tried to stay true to the original systems, please note that I have combined Insulation and Sun Protection in order to include signalling devices.
 You have a much better chance of being rescued if you can let others know where you are!
-I’ve also added bear spray to the list since bears are in all the mountain parks.
-For more details on the original Ten Essential Systems developed by The Mountaineers, a Seattle-based organization founded in 1906, please see Mountaineering, The Freedom of the Hills.
+I’ve also added bear spray to the list since bears are in all the mountain parks (and many non-mountain parks).

 Know Before You Go: Practice Makes Perfect